 Visitors and pilgrims are invited to use the intercession board near to the shrine to leave their own prayers.

 Prayers are offered at the Shrine of St.Ethelbert each Friday at 12 noon – Friday the day of Christ’s Passion and death – and we remember all those who suffer in the world today.

 During the summer months there is a series of evening pilgrimages, led by one of the Cathedral clergy.
 Each pilgrimage takes the form of a Eucharist, focusing on each of our saints in turn, and ending with a social time.
-In 2009, five deaneries from the diocese booked these pilgrimages and more are planned for 2010.

 For further information on Hereford pilgrimages, contact: